Language Guide

 • affects glucose levels of people with diabetes

-When Referring to People
+When referring to people:

-Instead of
+Instead of…

-person living with diabetes
+person, person with diabetes, person living with diabetes

 Example:

-Linda has diabetes.
 She has lived with diabetes for ten years.

 Rather than: